Charles Leclerc: 2012–2013: Senior titles with ART

 Leclerc graduated to the senior KF2 category in 2012 with the factory-backed ART Grand Prix team, winning the WSK Euro Series; he was involved in an incident with Max Verstappen at the second round, which resulted in both drivers' disqualifications.
-He finished runner-up on his European Championship debut amidst a title battle with Verstappen and Ben Barnicoat, as well as at the under-18 World Championship by a single point.
+He finished runner-up on his European Championship debut amidst a title battle with Verstappen and Ben Barnicoat, repeating this result at the under-18 World Championship, where he lost by a single point.
 He achieved fifth-placed finishes in both the World Cup and WSK Final Cup, and fourth at the SKUSA SuperNationals.

 In 2013, Leclerc progressed to the KZ senior gearbox class, aged 15.
 He opened the season with victory at the South Garda Winter Cup in KZ2.
 He finished twelfth in the WSK Euro Series, and fourth in the WSK Master Series.
 Leclerc finished sixth in the European Championship after claiming a podium in the final round at Genk.
-He duelled with rival Verstappen to become the youngest-ever KZ World Champion at Varennes-sur-Allier, with Leclerc finishing runner-up to him.
+In a duel to become the youngest-ever KZ World Champion, he finished runner-up to Verstappen at Varennes-sur-Allier.
 Upon his graduation to junior formulae, Leclerc credited their "numerous clashes" with boosting his experience and character.
 Kartcom opined that "his rise [was] meteoric for a driver who [did not] spend much time training on the track".

 Formula Renault 2.0 (2014)

-Formula Renault 2.0 Alps

 Leclerc graduated to junior formulae in 2014, signing for Fortec in Formula Renault 2.0, aged 16.
 He debuted in the Alps Series, retiring from both races in the opening round at Imola.
 He achieved his maiden podium finish in the second race at Pau.
 After fourth-placed finishes at the Red Bull Ring, Leclerc scored a double podium during the Spa-Francorchamps round.
 He followed this up with his maiden formula racing victories at Monza, the latter from pole position.
-He finished second to Nyck de Vries in both Mugello races, before claiming points finishes at the season-ending Jerez round.
+He finished second to Nyck de Vries in both Mugello races before claiming points finishes at the season-ending Jerez round.
 During the season, Leclerc took two victories from seven podium finishes as he finished runner-up to De Vries—a third-year Formula Renault 2.0 driver—and beat Matevos Isaakyan to the rookies' championship.

-Formula Renault Eurocup

 Fortec also entered Leclerc into select rounds of the Eurocup, part of the World Series by Renault, as a guest driver.
 He set a track record at Barcelona-Catalunya in pre-season testing.
 After finishing outside of the points on debut at Spa-Francorchamps, Leclerc took his maiden podium in the series at the Nürburgring, finishing second to Dennis Olsen.
 He then took further second-placed finishes in both races at the Hungaroring, ending his campaign with three podiums from six starts.